nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed Company Command feature allows the user to filter companies based on a given keyword.
 This enables the user to filter the job list by company which shows all roles pertaining to a certain company.

-The feature uses operations in the `Model` interface as `Model#updateFilteredRoleList()`.

-Given below is an example usage of how CompanyCommand is being used in the following steps.
+Given below is an example usage of how CompanyCommand and its dependencies is being used in the following steps.

 1. The user launches the application for the first time.
-The `RoleBook` will be initialized with the current role book.
+The `RoleBook` will be initialized with the current role book from the data files.

 2. The user can choose to use the `Company Command` to filter companies.
-    - The user executes `company <keyword>` command to filter roles with the given company.
+    - The user executes `company {keyword}` command to filter roles with the given company name in the form of `keyword`.

+3. When `company {keyword}` is inputted, the UI calls the `LogicManager` which then calls the `RoleBookParser` to parse the input.
+This then creates an instance of the `CompanyCommandParser` to parse the keyword.

+4. Invoking the parse method
+of `CompanyCommandParser` creates a `CompanyContainsKeywordsPredicate` object that implements the `predicate<Role>` interface.
+`CompanyContainsKeywordsPredicate` is used to check if any of the company field of the rolelist contains the keyword.
+If any of the inputs formats are invalid, a `ParseException` will be thrown.

+4. The `CompanyCommandParser` then creates a `CompanyCommand` which uses `Model` interface's `Model#updateFilteredRoleList()` to filter the roles based on the `predicate`, which in this case is the keyword.

+5. `LogicManager` executes the returned `CompanyCommand` and updates the filtered role list in `Model`.
+Subsequently, the `CommandResult` is returned.

 The following sequence diagram shows how the `company` command works: